-The Company is preparing a clinical trial application seeking clearance to conduct a phase 2 dose-finding trial of RCH-01.
-The Company expects to file this clinical trial application with the German Competent Authority, the Paul-Ehrlich-Institute in 2016.
+We are preparing a clinical trial application seeking clearance to conduct a phase 2 dose-finding trial of RCH-01.
+We expect to file this clinical trial application with the German Competent Authority, the Paul-Ehrlich-Institute.
 The proposed trial design will involve male subjects in good health with mild to moderate androgenetic alopecia.
 After injections of RCH-01 are performed, subjects will return to the clinic for assessment of total, terminal and vellus hair density and cumulative hair thickness, as well as safety.
 The primary endpoint of efficacy will be measured at 12 months post final injection.
+Before we file this clinical trial application, we may await the results of some basic research our company is sponsoring at the University of British Columbia.